joelkanyi/Joomia/README.md

 - The API has some endpoints that does nothing i.e adding item to cart, registering a user and many more.
 So some screens have UI implementation but no logic
 - Contributions are welcomed, because the app is far away from being good 😂

+## To Login - use :
+    - Username: johnd
+    - Password: m38rmF$

 ## To be worked on
 - Add Search functionality
 - Add Filtering functionality